hackclub/jams/jams/batches/sprig/part-2/en-US.md

 [Click here](https://sprig-nocode.hackclub.dev/maze) for a demo of what you could make today.

-TODO: what's the policy on remixes of games getting into the gallery?
 Disclaimer: making a maze game by following this tutorial won't qualify you to get a free Sprig console.
 However, you can expand on this game to be unique and personalized after finishing this batch jam, or take the skills you gain here to make a unique game later!

 ## Starting the tutorial